MollyLovses/ThreeJS-Cube/README.md

 Ensure you have a compatible web browser and an internet connection to access the necessary dependencies from the provided URLs.
 To run the code locally:

 1. Clone this repository to your local machine.
-2. Install three in the directory: "npm install three".
+2. Install threejs in the directory: "npm install three".
 3. Install vite: "npm install vite".
 4. Open the HTML file in a vite localhost: "npx vite".
 5. Ensure an active internet connection to load dependencies via URLs.